mcdafydd/omw/README.md

 # Architecture

-This tool is being rewritten using Go, [Lorca](https://github.com/zserge/lorca), and [LitElement](https://lit-element.polymer-project.org/).

-The keyboard shortcut, a critical part of the tool to keep you "in flow", is provided by [RobotGo Hook](https://github.com/robotn/gohook/), which also relies on [cgo](https://golang.org/cmd/cgo/).
-The global keyboard shortcut is the primary reason for developing the application with Lorca and Go, instead of as a pure Progressive Web App.
-Chrome provides the ability to register global keyboard shortcuts with the Chrome Extensions [Commands API](https://developer.chrome.com/extensions/commands), but I find this design nice to work with for the time being, and it makes working with the local filesystem a piece of cake.
-Google announce support for Desktop PWAs starting in Chrome 73 and that [shortcuts would be added soon](https://developers.google.com/web/progressive-web-apps/desktop#whats_next).
-Because the UI is written with PWA in mind, it should be relatively easy to take advantage of this in the future if it seems like a good choice.

-For now, Go and Lorca provide the "server", interfacing with the host operating system and controlling the instance of Chrome using its remote debugging protocol.
-[LitElement](https://lit-element.polymer-project.org/) provides the user interface.
-Lorca provides a way for Go to execute Javascript inside the instance of Chrome, and also expose functions in Javascript that Chrome can execute to access functions on the OS.
+Omw is a simple, stateless, time tracker application, in that there is never a running clock in the background.
+It only adds a task with the current timestamp to a text file log, and then compares adjacent timestamps to generate reports.
+The timesheet is written line-by-line and stored in the default home directory as returned by `go-homedir` under `.local/share/omw/omw.log`.

+The binary provides a command-line interface as well as an embedded web application, using the `statik` package, accessible via a Go HTTP server providing a REST-ish API.
+An flock() package provides an interface to operating system file locking.

+I chose to leverage Chrome to provide cross-platform global (always available) keyboard shortcuts, which proved difficult to do elegantly across Windows, Linux, and MacOS, using only Go dependencies.
+The global shortcuts are the critical component of the tool to keep you "in flow".
+Chrome provides the ability to register global keyboard shortcuts with the Chrome Extensions [Commands API](https://developer.chrome.com/extensions/commands).

+A [LitElement](https://lit-element.polymer-project.org/) web application provides the browser interface.

 # Building